inoxlang/inox/docs/builtins.md

 ### tostr

 The `tostr` function converts its argument to a string-like value.
-Only the following types are supported: bool, int, byte-slice, rune-slice, path, host, url and all string-likes.
+The following types are supported: bool, int, rune, rune-slice, path, host, url, all bytes-likes, and all string-likes.
 ### tostring

 The `tostring` function converts its argument to a string. `tostr` should always be used over `tostring`, unless you need a `string`, not a string-like value.
-Only the following types are supported: bool, int, byte-slice,  rune-slice, path, host, url and all string-likes.
+The following types are supported: bool, int, rune, rune-slice, path, host, url, all bytes-likes, and all string-likes.
 ### torune

 The `torune` function converts an integral value to a rune.